Handling

 Padded bubble envelopes

-Well-meaning often send certificates inside padded bubble envelopes.
-That seems Innocent enough until one removes a certificate to find it embossed with impressions from polyethylene "bubbles."
-Bubble envelopes are liabilities in the scripophily hobby.
-I now advise everyone, "If you're buying from eBay, ALWAYS send messages telling sellers to avoid mailing in bubble envelopes.
+Well-meaning eBay sellers often send certificates inside padded bubble envelopes.
+That seems Innocent enough until a collector removes a certificate from its envelope to find it embossed with impressions from polyethylene bubbles.
+Bubble envelopes are liabilities in the scripophily hobby and should be rigorously avoided.
+If you're buying from eBay, ALWAYS send messages telling sellers NOT to send certificates in bubble envelopes.

 Taped poly bags